zinzied/ObfusLite/GUI_FEATURES.md

-# PyObfuscator Enhanced GUI Features
+# ObfusLite Enhanced GUI Features

-The PyObfuscator GUI has been significantly enhanced with multi-file support and many useful features for professional code obfuscation workflows.
+The ObfusLite GUI has been significantly enhanced with multi-file support and many useful features for professional code obfuscation workflows.

 ## 🚀 New Features Overview